notminhaj/resumeSearch/README.md

 # ResumeSearch

-ResumeSearch is a tool designed to help users search and analyze resumes efficiently using advanced language models.
+ResumeSearch is a tool designed to help users search and analyze resumes efficiently using language models!

 ## Features